 • University service programs received excellence and best practice awards from the National Association of Student Personnel Administrators (NASPA) in 2007, 2009 and 2010.

-• For five consecutive years, 2006-2010, Susquehanna has been on the President’s Higher Education Community Service Honor Roll.
-In 2010, the honor was bestowed with distinction, a commendation given to only 110 schools across the country.
+• Each year since 2006, Susquehanna has been on the President’s Higher Education Community Service Honor Roll.
+In 2010 and 2011, the honor was bestowed with distinction, a commendation given to only 110 schools across the country.

 In 1990, a volunteer center was created to act as a clearinghouse for volunteer projects, and Deborah Woods was appointed as a part-time coordinator of volunteer services.
 Project House themes evolved over the years as different student groups organized themselves to do service in the community.
 By 1995, more than half of Susquehanna’s 1,400 students participated in some form of significant community volunteer service, and that trajectory of student participation has